-TL;DR: On March 31, 2026, an IT program manager with Fortune 500 program delivery experience became Taskade's first enterprise self-close, without ever talking to a salesperson.
-In one week they built a four-project, twenty-plus-job production service management system on Taskade Genesis.
-They estimate the same build would have taken 40 people 18 months in their prior Fortune 500 context.
+TL;DR: An experienced operator recently built a four-project, twenty-plus-job production service management system on Taskade Genesis in about a week, then upgraded themselves to the enterprise tier through the product alone — no sales call.
+They estimate the same build would have taken roughly 40 people 18 months in a traditional enterprise context.
 This is what the execution layer looks like when it actually ships.
 Build your own →

 The Call I Did Not Take

-This is our first enterprise self-close.
-We believe it is the first of many, but that isn't why I'm writing about it.
-I'm writing about it because their build is a better explanation of what Taskade Genesis does than any pitch I could write myself.
+I am writing about it because their build is a better explanation of what Taskade Genesis does than any pitch I could write myself.
+(Details here are shared with permission and kept deliberately general — this is about the pattern, not the person.)

-Their background is Fortune 500 IT program management — the kind of work that involves coordinating cross-functional teams to deliver software and operational systems at scale.
-They have lived inside the planning, estimation, stakeholder management, and delivery rhythms of very large companies, and they have the calibration that comes with that experience: they know what a real project looks like, how long it actually takes, and how many people it actually needs.
+Their background is enterprise IT program management — the kind of work that involves coordinating cross-functional teams to deliver software and operational systems at scale.
+They have lived inside the planning, estimation, stakeholder management, and delivery rhythms of very large organizations, and they have the calibration that comes with that experience: they know what a real project looks like, how long it actually takes, and how many people it actually needs.

 What They Built

-The Service Pro Dashboard is a production system running their service operations business in real time.
+The dashboard is a production system running a service operations business in real time.
 At any given point there are more than twenty live service jobs moving through it.

 The build consists of four interconnected Genesis projects, each handling one layer of the operational flow.
 Because this is Taskade Genesis, the four projects are not silos — they share state through the closed-loop architecture, so changes in one propagate through the others without manual coordination.